zxexz/python_inline_bash/README.md

 # Python inline in a bash script...
-Ever annoyed when you're just chilling in your shell, writing some convoluted BASH script, and want to make it just a tad bit more -insane- fun?
+Ever annoyed when you're just chilling in your shell, writing some convoluted BASH script, and want to make it just a tad bit more ~~insane~~ fun?